 The majority of people with Hashimoto’s thyroiditis have a deficiency in zinc.
 This has to do with the fact that zinc needs a good amount of stomach acid to be sufficiently absorbed.
 People with Hashimoto’s typically have low levels of stomach acid, hindering the optimal absorption of nutrients like zinc.

 Zinc deficiency is often the cause for hair loss associated with an underactive thyroid.
 A case study done on a woman with severe alopecia (or hair loss), scaly lesions on her scalp, and hypothyroidism found that supplementing with thyroid medication did nothing for her hair loss.
 When zinc supplementation was added to her therapy, the scaly lesions disappeared within a month and she had complete hair re-growth within four months.
-4
+4 See more recommendations for hypothyroidism hair loss here.

 4. B-Complex Vitamins